-" Each bucket will receive a score from 1 to 5 (1 being the lowest) (see table above).
+" Each bucket will receive a score from 1 to 3/4/5, where 1 is the lowest and 3, 4, or 5 is the highest.

-- " Each one of your customers will receive points for Recency, Frequency and Monetary Value, based on buying patterns in relation to all the other customers. - " After points have been assigned, each customer in your database will receive a unique score.
+- " Each one of your customers will receive points for Recency, Frequency and Monetary Value, based on buying patterns in relation to all the other customers. - " After points have been assigned, each customer in your database will receive a unique RFM score.
 This score will constantly change, based on the customer's interaction with your store.